-Favorite places in and around Salt Lake City
+Favorite Places and Best Day Trips from Salt Lake City

-This is a popular local hike at sunset, and for good reason.
+The Ensign Peak hike is a popular local spot for sunset, and for a good reason.
 At only one mile round trip, it is a short (yet, uphill) trail with the reward of amazing views at the top.

-The trailhead to this hike is located behind the Capitol Building in a residential area.
-Just park on the street and head up the steps to the trail.
+The trailhead to the Ensign Peak hike is located behind the Capitol Building in a residential area.
+Just park on the street (don’t block any driveways) and head up the steps to the trail.

-After climbing 350 feet, you are rewarded with views of the city below and mountains all around you.
+After climbing 350 feet, you are rewarded with views of Salt Lake City below and mountains all around you.
 Plus, the Great Salt Lake, which is where the sun hides when it sets.

 Ensign Peak is actually where the early settlers of the area climbed to in order to plan out the city they wanted to build below.
 That planning is obvious in the beautiful lines of the city streets – surrounded by mountains!
 Absolutely stunning at dusk!

 As you drive up the hill to Utah’s Capitol Building, it’s quickly and obviously apparent how large and grandiose it is.
-No wonder this is one of the state’s most iconic landmarks.
+No wonder this is one of the Utah’s most iconic landmarks.

-This is another great sunset and people watching spot!
+The Utah Capitol Building is another great sunset and people-watching spot!
 Especially, if you aren’t in the mood for a long walk or hike.
 Just sit on the giant steps and enjoy!

 Tours are also offered if you want to see what this magnificent building looks like inside.

-Great mountain views: The Great Salt Lake Shorelands Preserve
+3. The Great Salt Lake Shorelands Preserve – Great Mountain Views

-Going on a short stroll along the boardwalk loop at the Shorelands Preserve is a great way to start your day.
+Going on a short stroll along the boardwalk loop at the Great Salt Lake Shorelands Preserve is a great way to start your day.
 You are surrounded by mountains in every direction!
 Plus, entry is free.

-Just a short drive into Big Cottonwood Canyon leads to a short trail (5 minutes!) to a beautiful waterfall!
+Just a short drive into Big Cottonwood Canyon leads to a short trail (5 minutes!) to the beautiful waterfall of Hidden Falls!